d1ego77/vscode-theme-plex/README.md

 A light theme with minimal amount of highlighting for [Visual Studio Code](http://code.visualstudio.com).

-Most color themes highlight everything they can, ending up looking like a fireworks show.

-Instead, Plex uses minimal highlighting, the color palette is based on IBM Design Language Colors
+Plex uses minimal highlighting, the color palette is based on IBM Design Language Colors

 ## Syntax Palette